-- Data analysis and modelling of the processes of the Earth System and the economic system.
+- Data analysis and modelling of the processes of the Earth system and the economic system.

-Main research activities are:
+The main research activities are:

-- Integration of climate change in risk analysis and management, through the use of climate data and modelling.
+- Integration of climate change in risk analysis and management, through the use of data and climate modelling.

-- Development of integrated methodologies to support the overall analysis of the risk associated with complex phenomena of natural and technological origin, also in combination (multi-hazard risk assessment).
+- Development of integrated methodologies to support the overall analysis of the risk associated with complex phenomena of natural and technological origin also in combination (multi-hazard risk assessment).

 Variability and climate change, extreme events.

-Climate impact on productive activities and human settlements.
+Impact of climate on productive activities and human settlements.

 Interactions between environment, climate and socio-economic systems.